Undergraduate Academic Programs / Departments / Courses

 3670 RESTORATION AND EIGHTEENTH-CENTURY DRAMA

 This course explores British drama from the reopening of the theatres in 1660 through the eighteenth century.
-Students study a representative selection of plays, with particular attention to the ways they are embedded in contemporary culture.
-Students also read contemporary culture through the drama and the drama within a larger cultural context.
-Playwrights considered may include Wycherley, Behn, Congreve, Pix, Centlivre, Gay, and Sheridan.
+Students study a representative selection of plays, with particular attention to the ways they are embedded in the culture of the time.
+Students will also read the drama within a larger cultural context.
+Playwrights considered may include Wycherley, Behn, Congreve, Centlivre, Gay, and Sheridan.

 Three hours a week